PumaFPV/PMK/README.md

 | ---- | - | - | - |
 | Description | DeviceID | PacketID | Payload |

+The goal of this packet strucure is that the dongle knows who is sending data and what kind of data to expect from the payload.
+The deviceID is mostly used for keyboards and mouse to use the corresponding config files.

-Devices should send data as simple as possible, keyboard sends key IDs pressed (max 8 at a time) and then the dongle processes the key ID depending on the json configuration
+the payload's goal is to send data as simple as possible, e.g. keyboard sends key IDs pressed (max 8 at a time) and then the dongle processes the key ID depending on the json configuration

 | Packet ID | Packet type | Packet information | Number of bytes | Example packet | Example description |
 | --------- | ----------- | ------------------ | --------------- | -------------- | ------------------- |